zain-altaf/lawlm/README.md

 Tasks to be implemented in future iterations:

 - Create a hybrid search method in pipeline for enhanced querying in RAG
-- Allow users to use different embedding models and llms from Legal BERT which is currently being used
+- Allow users to use different embedding models and llms for vector embedding and querying
 - Add test suite for pipeline components
-- Add webhooks so that newer cases then present trigger auto updates to qdrant
+- Use CourtListeners webhook to pull newer cases and auto update qdrant
+- Implement cron jobs/orchestrators to automate ingestion cycles daily
 - Enable batch processing when large amounts (>20) dockets are requested

 ## 🤝 Contributing